EgilFischer/HPAIVaccination/README.md

 Code for assessing the risk of zoonotic transmission towards humans after vaccination of poultry flocks

 # Code
-Most important files
 - TechReport.RMD: R markdown file with explanation of methods and models

-- MultitypeSEIRsellke.R: Stochasttic multitype model SEIR
+Code for simulations can be found under ./src
+There are two folders
+- WithinFarm: consists of files for within farm modelling Most important files

-- MultitypetransitionsSEIR_tleap.R: Stochasttic multitype model SEIR with transitions between types (currently used)
+* MultitypetransitionsSEIR_tleap.R: Stochasttic multitype model SEIR with transitions between types (currently used)
-- MultitypetransitionsSEIR.R: Deterministic mutitype model SEIR with transitions between types (currently used)
-- probMajorOutbreak.R: Calculation of probability of major outbreak given vaccination coverage
+* probMajorOutbreak.R: Calculation of probability of major outbreak given vaccination coverage
-- postprocessSimulations.R: process output of stochastic models to visualize, determine detection moment and human exposure
+* postprocessSimulations.R: process output of stochastic models to visualize, determine detection moment and human exposure

+- Spatial: files for spatial modelling